AlexBlandin/sunrise/README.md

 # Sunrise

 Run `python3 sunrise.py` or `$ ./sunrise.py` and it'll say when the sunrise and sunset are today!

-See `python3 sunrise.py -h` for options, which includes settings for the relevant location and date.
+See `python3 sunrise.py -h` for options, which includes configuring the location and date.
 If a location is not provided, it guesses using your IP, so an unmasked internet connection is required then.
-Alternatively, you can fill in the call to `sun()` at the bottom of the script and have it baked it.
-You may find the `dms_to_latlon` function handy, as you can pass co-ordinates from Wikipedia in.

 `sunrise.py` dependencies:
 - [Python 3.9](https://www.python.org)